RadioJackie/Day-Planner.io/README.md

 Made a column.
 Put a Span in that column.
 Worked!
-Focusing on the HTML and not the CSS so it's looking a bit scuffed
+Focusing on the HTML and not the CSS so it's looking a bit scuffed.
+I fell like i've made a mess of the code.
+Commented out all the css I felt was unnecessary so now I feel alot less confused.
+Can't get the Icon button bigger or to save.
+Got it to work now just have to copy pasta.
+Wanna make the input look more seamless but that can wait.